swisstxt/onduty/README.md

 ```

 ### Security

-Onduty protects access using basic auth, when you configure "admin_user" and "admin_password" in your configuration file.
+OnDuty protects access using basic auth, when you configure "admin_user" and "admin_password" in your configuration file.

 The alert acknowledge and twiml methods are protected by alert UID.